insolor/game-of-life/README.md

 Plans

 - [x] infinite field:
-  - field is split into 64x64 blocks, where each line in a block is an integer number, where each bit is a cell
+  - field is split into 32x32 (or 64x64) blocks, where each line in a block is an integer number, where each bit is a cell
   - the whole field is a dict where keys are block coordinates and values are blocks
     See [models.py](game_of_life/models.py) for inner implementation of the game field.
 - [x] game loop